baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 # check to see if interface is in ad-hoc mode
 sudo iwconfig wlan0 | grep Mode
 ```
+## Limitations of Ad Hoc Mode Wireless Networking
+[Ad-Hoc networks suffer from several key limitations][54] that require special consideration.

+* **Security** - WiFi devices in ad-hoc mode offer minimal security
+against unwanted incoming connections.
+For example, ad-hoc devices cannot disable SSID broadcast
+like infrastructure mode devices can.
+Attackers generally will have little difficulty connecting to your
+ad-hoc device if they get within signal range.
+* **Signal Strength Monitoring** - The normal operating system software indications
+seen when connected in infrastructure mode are unavailable in ad-hoc mode.
+Without the ability to monitor the strength of signals,
+maintaining a stable connection can be difficult,
+especially when the ad-hoc devices change their positions.
+* **Speed** - Ad-hoc mode ofen runs slower than infrastructure mode.
+Specifically, WiFi networking standards like 802.11g require only that ad-hoc mode
+communication supports 11 Mbps connection speeds.
+WiFi devices supporting 54 Mbps or higher in infrastructure mode will drop back
+to a maximum of 11 Mbps when changed to ad-hoc mode.

+The most concerning of these limitations is security
+but there are things that can be done.
+For one thing, you can [set up an ad-hoc network using WPA security][56].

 ## Turn-Off NetworkManager, at Least for Your Interfaces
 The default networking setup on Ubuntu